Many ecommerce retailers are using a free shipping policy to drive customer satisfaction, and even as a conversion tactic to drive revenue.

 To begin to understand how changing your return policy may affect your revenue you need to know a few things:

-The estimation formula for calculating the revenue generated (lift) by implementing free returns is pretty simple:
+The estimation formula for calculating the revenue generated (lift) by implementing free returns is fairly simple.

 The tricky part is figuring out all the numbers that make this quick calculation work, so let's break it down.